A library for manipulating banks of git repositories

-Then you could omit the options to the bank command and they would be taken from the bankconfig.ini file so the above example would become:
+Then you could commit the options to the bank command and they would be taken from the bankconfig.ini file so the above example would become:

-cd animals/animalsSyncRepo bank recordRepos git commit -am "recording the latest state of the repos in animals."
+cd animals/animalsSyncRepo bank createSyncPoint git commit -am "recording the latest state of the repos in animals."

-You can choose weather to include the bankconfig.ini in the syncrepo history or not.
-(We choose to in this example but other teams may leave this to the individual developers.)
+You can choose weather to include the bankconfig.ini in the SyncRepo history or not.
+(We choose not to.)

-The form of a bank command is bank <cmd> <opts> where <cmd> is one of sync, recordRepos, createSyncfile, bisect, clone, git or gitall
+The form of a bank command is bank <cmd> <opts> where <cmd> is one of sync, createSyncPoint, generateSyncFile, bisect, or a git command.

 sync will update / checkout the revisions specified in the syncfile for each of the repos specified in the bank.